If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Urethritis means soreness and swelling (inflammation) of the urethra, which is the tube that carries urine out of the body from the bladder.
 It is not a sexually transmitted infection (STI) but can be caused by STIs.

-Men are likely to experience:
+People with a penis are likely to experience:

 These symptoms may begin a few weeks after an infection, depending on what has caused it.

-Women do not usually experience symptoms of urethritis unless it spreads to the womb or fallopian tubes.
+People with a vagina do not usually experience symptoms of urethritis unless it spreads to the womb or fallopian tubes.
 If this happens, it can cause pelvic inflammatory disease (PID).
 This is serious and if symptoms develop, may include:

 If you experience any of these symptoms, it is recommended that you get medical help.